 Red Velvet Brownies

 Fall in love with these delicious Red Velvet Brownies drizzled with cream cheese icing!
-Each bite offers flavours of rich chocolate and sweet vanilla, baked into a dense and fudgy brownie texture.
-These Red Velvet Brownies would make a delightful Valentine’s Day recipe, but would also be perfect as a festive Christmas bake.
+Each bite has flavours of rich chocolate and sweet vanilla, baked into a soft and fudgy brownie.
+These Red Velvet Brownies would make a lovely Valentine’s Day recipe, festive Christmas bake, or simply a delicious treat when you’re in the mood for something indulgent.

 Slice of a dense and fudgy red velvet brownie with cream cheese icing

-• FLAVOUR: Red velvet combines sweet vanilla with rich cocoa to give its unique flavour.
-These brownies also have an extra chocolate hit from the 70% dark chocolate used to make the brownie mixture.
-They’re finished with a drizzle of tangy cream cream frosting, staying true to the flavours in a classic red velvet cake!
+Red velvet combines sweet vanilla with rich chocolate to give its unique flavour.
+They’re drizzled with tangy cream cheese frosting, staying true to the flavours of classic red velvet cake!

 Top down view of red velvet brownies